timcastillogill/MarsRoverAcademy/README.md

 In this API, the plateau is represented as a 10x10 grid, and a rover has state consisting of two parts:

-its position on the grid (represented by an X,Y coordinate pair) the compass direction it's facing (represented by a letter, one of N, S, E, W)
+1. Its position on the grid (represented by an X,Y coordinate pair)
+2. The compass direction it's facing (represented by a letter, one of N, S, E, W)

 ### Input